python/cpython/Doc/library/collections.abc.rst

 2) Existing classes and built-in classes can be registered as "virtual subclasses" of the ABCs.
-Those classes should define the full API including all of the abstract methods and all of mixin methods.
+Those classes should define the full API including all of the abstract methods and all of the mixin methods.
 This lets users rely on :func:`issubclass` or :func:`isinstance` tests to determine whether the full interface is supported.
-The exception to this rule is methods that are automatically inferred from the rest of the API:
+The exception to this rule is for methods that are automatically inferred from the rest of the API:

 .. testcode::